specialcanadian/Resume_Code/README.md

 # Resume_Code
-Codes that are actually fairly impressive

-These codes make use of an extensive database of stars, which can be found
+These codes use an extensive database of stars, making various plots, including a H-R diagram, distance histogram, and an animation of star movement

-here: http://www.astronexus.com/hyg.
+the database can be found here: http://www.astronexus.com/hyg.
 I used version 3.0